one-touch-pipeline/otp/README.md

 We, the OTP team, hope that it will help you manage your own petabytes of genome data!

+> NOTE: This software is for research-use only (RUO).

 ## Why OTP?

 We made OTP to help us manage _routine_ analysis in a scalable, automated way.